czajkowskis/assembly_snippets/README.md

 - **maclaurin**: Approximating $`e^x`$ with the first $`k`$ components of the Maclaurin series, where $`x`$ and $`k`$ are numbers given by the user

 # Compilation
-The repository contains the Makefile for compiling.
+The repository contains the Makefile for compiling which uses NASM.
 Use `make` to compile all of the `.asm` files.